Overview:

 What’s in the Box?

 The components are good quality, and fit nicely in the well-designed box.
 The five villains in this starter set include: Darth Vader, Asajj Ventress, Moff Gideon, Kylo Ren, an General Grievous.
 Each Villain has their own 30-card Villain deck, and 15-card Fate deck.
+The artwork on the cards is from each respective movie, or TV show, or cartoon series.

 Each villain has their own individual goal, and completely different decks designed to accomplish their goals:

-General Grievous must collect 8 Lightsabers
+- General Grievous has to collect 8 Lightsabers

 How to play Star Wars Villainous?